Riley-dsv/Riley-dsv/README.md

 **TypeScript - Error handling**

-A small `Result` implementation for code that prefers admitting failure explicitly.
+A small `Result` implementation for code that prefers spilling truth about their current states.

 ## Things I care about